roryhr/website/content/blog/2019-08-15-approach-to-python.md

 # Style Guide

 List comprehensions are your bread and butter.
-Structre them like a SQL query.
+Structure them like a SQL query.
 ```python
 cleaned_emails = [
     email.strip()